 These gorgeous bath bombs are ones you could do for your tweens or teens, or have your kids help.
 The soap drizzle is a lot of fun for kids to use as they decorate and create icicles on their winter storm icicle bath bombs.

 This is not a Christmas specific bath bomb, but kids love bath bombs that include a little surprise inside.
 You don’t need to do dinosaurs, pick a little something your kid will love and hide it inside.
 Your little one will love their bath bomb and their face will light up with the surprise inside!

 On those cold, dark winter nights, kids have so much fun with things that glow in the dark, including this bath bomb.
 We hid a little creepy surprise inside of ours (like the dino eggs), but you can go without anything inside or use something more suitable for the holidays.
 The exciting part of this bath bomb is the glow in the dark!

 As part of your Christmas gift giving, why not give the gift of making bath bombs!
 You can easily assemble a bath bomb making kit with all the ingredients they need for hours of fizzy, bath bomb happiness!
 Here are items we recommend for a Bath Bomb Making Kit.
 The other thing you can add to the kit is some fun silicone molds.
 Sometimes they are easier to use for bath bomb making when just starting out.
 Find some good quality silicone molds in shapes your kids will love.
 Then let them experiment.

 I have also included some premade kits for bath bomb making if you don’t want to build one from scratch.

 Happy Christmas bath bomb making!
+Homemade bath bombs make the perfect holiday project with the kids, plus the perfect holiday gift.
 I hope your holidays are filled with lots of fizzy fun, laughter and joy.